When there are many items in Gmail that fill Gmail storage, a question comes up in users’ minds

 If you don’t want to delete any message permanently, then download a copy to your local email client.
 The move to settings page, and switch on POP or IMAP option.
 This option allows you to find the messages or emails into a desktop program and then you have to export or save them as needed.

-If you want to free Google space, then use Gmail Backup utility to make a backup to your desktop and then it lets you delete emails from the mailbox.
+If you want to free Google space, then use Gmail Backup Tool to make a backup to your desktop and then it lets you delete emails from the mailbox.
 This will easily resolve Gmail is out of space issue.

 We have discussed 5 tricks to resolve the “how to free up space in Gmail account” issue.
 Also, how we can use Gmail Backup professional utility to remove Gmail space.
 I hope, it will help you out.